AZIZXlaouiti/gfgfg/README.md

 ## Description
-a graphql based system using mikro-orm w/h typecript
+a graphql based system using mikro-orm w/h TypeScript